cartesi/docs/cartesi-rollups/development/migration.md

 After replacing the _History_, update the `CARTESI_CONTRACTS_HISTORY_ADDRESS` in the application configuration with the new _History_ address.
 Then, upgrade the Cartesi Rollups Node as usual.

-When the Cartesi Rollups Node restarts, it will process all existing inputs, recalculate the epochs, and send the claims to the new _History_ based on the updated configuration.
+When the Cartesi Rollups Node restarts, it processes all existing inputs, recalculates the epochs, and sends the claims to the new _History_ based on the updated configuration.